Conrad Laursen: Early career

-Lower formulae

 2020

 In 2020, Laursen made his single-seater debut, competing in the F4 Danish Championship with FSP Racing.
 He started the campaign off strongly, taking a triple of podiums, which included his maiden win in car racing, at Jyllandsringen.
 The same results followed at Padborg Park, where the Dane once again finished second, third and first in the races.
 Having taken a sole podium in the third event, Laursen was declared as champion following the cancellation of the season finale, scheduled to take place at Sturup Raceway.

 2021

 The Dane progressed to the Italian F4 Championship the following year, driving for Prema Powerteam.
 Starting his year by finishing fifth in the season opener at Le Castellet, Laursen struggled the following round in Misano, being forced to retire from two races.
 Consistent points would come at Vallelunga and Imola, before the Dane went without a points finish at the Red Bull Ring.
 Having scored a pair of top-ten results as well as a fastest lap at Monza, Laursen finished ninth in the overall championship, whilst losing out narrowly on the rookie title to Nikita Bedrin owing to a spin in the final race.